microsoft/c2pa-extension-validator/README.md

 ### Test the extension

 Visit these pages to test the extension:

 * [Public test page](./test/public-tests.html), containing valid assets from various test issuers
 * [Unit test page](./test/unit-tests.html), containing valid, untrusted, and invalid assets of different media types

 ## Usage

 ### Trust Setup

 Users must import a list of trusted signers for C2PA assets to be validated properly; the trust lists must be formatted as [described here](https://github.com/christianpaquin/c2pa-explorations/blob/main/trust-lists/trust-lists.md).
-This can be done throught the `Options` tab of the browser extension's toolbar popup window.
+This can be done through the `Options` tab of the browser extension's toolbar popup window.

 ### Asset Validation